timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 active_length: 0
 ```

 But we still have one suffix left — `t`.
-Since we don't have any edge that would have it, we just create a new node:
+Since we don't have any edge that would have it, we just create a new node from the root:

 {:refdef: style="text-align: center;"}
 ![Ukkonen 6-3](/assets/images/ukkonen-6-3.png)